 The First Academy Library exists to encourage students to become lifelong learners.
 It assists students in becoming information literate so that they may be proficient consumers and producers of information.
 In the centrally located Library Media Center, every student is encouraged to make reading and learning a way of life.

-Every student is permitted to check-out up to four (4) books with their parents.
+Lower School students may check out books during their weekly class library visits.
+Middle and Upper School students may check out books as needed.
 Books are due two weeks after check-out and can be renewed by the Library Staff if needed.
-The number of books students are able to check-out without their parents varies by grade level:
+The number of books students are able to check out without their parents varies by grade level:

 Students are allowed to borrow beyond the requisite number of books if the material pertains to a school project.
 These items are also renewable if needed.

 Information is found in many places and formats in today’s world.
 The First Academy’s collection has been developed to support the curriculum in all divisions.
 There are approximately 20,000 volumes that appeal to all grade levels in order to provide an excellent collection of classical, modern, and Christian fiction and non-fiction, as well as videos and online research databases.

 The Library Media Center has evolved into a multi-purpose forum for scholarship and social interaction.
 Two multimedia projectors are also installed for librarian, teacher, and guest usage.
 The Library is also host to the Middle & Upper School Writing Center, as well as Professional Development workshops and staff meetings.

 The Library strives to provide the latest technology so it can best serve faculty, staff and students. iPads can be used for taking Accelerated Reader quizzes during Lower School library visits.
 The network supports the Library’s various catalogs – Follet Destiny, Renaissance Home Connect and EBSCO online databases.
 For more information please contact the Library Staff or see the resources provided below.